If you’re looking for the best restaurants in Iceland, you’ll be happy to hear that the food scene here is absolutely amazing.

-While Iceland is known more for their incredible landscapes than their food scene, there are tons of fantastic Iceland restaurants worth visiting.
+While Iceland is definitely known more for their incredible landscapes than their food scene, there are tons of fantastic Iceland restaurants worth visiting.

 We also tried sheep-poop smoked whale sperm beer last time we visited, and it was… interesting.

 Why sheep poop, you ask?
 Because of the lack of trees, Icelandic people have historically used sheep dung to smoke things.
+As for the whale sperm – I have no answer for that.

 Anyway, here’s where to eat and drink in Iceland, featuring all of the best restaurants and food spots we’ve eaten at during our two visits!